illepic/vuex-pricing/README.md

-# vuex-tutorial
+# vuex-pricing

-> A Vue.js project
+> A vuex implementation of pricing

 ## Build Setup